manudiiez/adminpanel-nazarpropiedades/README.md

 ## Questions

 If you have any issues or questions, reach out to us on [Discord](https://discord.com/invite/payload) or start a [GitHub discussion](https://github.com/payloadcms/payload/discussions).

+### important comands
+- `pnpm generate:importmap` to create an optimized production build of your app
+- `git tag -a v1.2.0 -m "Release v1.2.0"` to create a new tag for the release
+- `git push --tags` to push the new tag to the remote repository